fluca1978/fluca1978.github.io/cats.md

 # Carmensita (aka *Puccia*)

-Carmensita, also known as *Puccia*, was the sister of Puccio, a long-fur black-and-white cat.
+Carmensita, also known as *Puccia*, was the natural sister of Puccio, a long-fur black-and-white cat.

 She totally replaced Puccio after he disappear, becoming my mate during the cold afternoons I spent studying and working for my PhD.
+While I was at my desk, no matter if reading a book or working on computer, she was used to ump on the top of the desk and place her head on my left arm, keeping such position for a long time sleep.
+Of course, I was not moving my left arm too much in order to not disturb her!

-I remember she coming to me from wherever she was just because I called her name, most likely an obedient and devote dog, than a cat.
+I also remember myself just spelling her name loudly, and she appearing from wherever she was in a couple of minutes or even less, most like a devote dog than a cat.

 I often refer to Puccia as a **generational cat** since she entered my family when I was finishing the high school and died after my marriage, covering therefore a long period over which my life changed (I got the driving licence, I graduated, got a PhD, a job, and a wife).